Driving a Sustainable Economy

 Ceres Roadmap for Sustainability

-Ceres, drawing on the expertise from the Ceres Coalition, holds regular stakeholder engagements with companies such as Ford, Virgin America Airlines and other transportation related companies.
+Ceres, drawing on the expertise from the Ceres Coalition, holds regular stakeholder engagements with companies such as Ford, General Motors, Virgin America, and other transportation-related companies.
 These stakeholder meetings bring together corporate executives, investors and public interest groups to boost company attention to sustainability risks and set specific goals for managing them, including increasing fuel efficiency, reducing carbon emissions from transportation activities and improving supplier sustainability performance.

 Investors in Ceres' Investor Network on Climate Risk are using their leverage as shareholders to secure meaningful commitments on sustainability challenges from companies they invest in.
 Through shareholder resolutions and face-to-face meetings, investors working with Ceres are asking auto, rail, shipping and airline companies to improve their transparency on sustainability-related risks and to set tangible performance goals for reducing their carbon emissions and improving fuel efficiency.